 The degree consists of 40 hours of general education and a minimum total of 56 hours of specified studies.
 Orientation is required for all first quarter entering freshmen.
+All AAS degrees must have a declared major.

 For convenience in planning a program of studies, a planning sheet listing all the distribution requirements for the Associate in Applied Science Degree is reproduced below.